 Explore it on Goodreads or Amazon.

-Other books by this author include Cut & Run, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Touch & Geaux, Ball & Chain, Shock & Awe, Cross & Crown
+Other books by this author which I have reviewed include Cut & Run, Fish & Chips, Divide & Conquer, Armed & Dangerous, Stars & Stripes, Touch & Geaux, Ball & Chain, Shock & Awe, Cross & Crown

 Second in the Cut & Run erotic thriller series revolving around Ty Grady and Zane Garrett.
 This one takes the boys home to Grady’s family up in the West Virginia mountains in Bluefield.

 Yes, this is one of those where I’ll recommend (but not insist) you read the first in the series as there are too many references to it, Cut & Run, 1, which will give you insight as to why certain events and actions are necessary.

 That cheeky Roux and Urban (Roux/Urban)!
 They suckered me right into that first chapter, keeping me on edge and wondering.
 With Zane and Ty true to form in this twist of a start.
 Then how that particular action sequence ends.
 NEVER did I (or Zane) see that one coming!?
 I must confess, I’m not sure if Zane’s damning phrase is meant to remind us what series we’re reading, or if it will become a rallying cry for these two guys.